dylantzx/PX4/README.md

 ```
 source px4.sh
 ```
-2. When you run `rostopic list`, you should be able to see both gazebo and mavros topics
+2. When you run `rostopic list` in a separate terminal, you should be able to see both gazebo and mavros topics
 ```
 /clock
 /diagnostics